Create and manage Load Balancer

 You can manage your SSL certificates at the Certificate List menu.

-To move to the Certificate List menu, click the [Manage SSL Certificate] button and click [Certificate Manager short cut] or click the Services > Security > Certificate Manager > Certificate List menus in the order.
+To go to the Certificate List menu, click [Manage SSL certificates], then click [Go to Certificate Manager], or navigate to i_menu> Services > Security > Certificate Manager > Certificate List.

-For the detailed information about SSL certificate management, see Certificate Manager Guide.
+For the detailed information about SSL certificate management, see Certificate Manager user guide.

 View Load Balancer Status

-The following describes the connection status between the Load Balancer and server.
+To check the connection status between the Load Balancer and server:

-2. Click the Load Balancer to check and click the [View Load Balancer Status] button.
+2. Click the Load Balancer to check and click [View Load Balancer Status].

-• The Change Load Balancer Settings window appears and you can view the connection status between the Load Balancer and server.
+• The Change Load Balancer Settings popup appears and you can view the connection status between the Load Balancer and server.

 Monitoring Load Balancer